Our BYOD Strategy:

 Choosing and Purchasing a Device:

-To help with choosing a device we have partnered with Noel Leeming in Queens St, Richmond.
+To help with choosing a device we have partnered with Noel Leeming in Queen St, Richmond.
 If you go to the store, they will help you make an appropriate choice based on your student’s year level and subject choices.
 They have preferential pricing on devices and payment options to make it easier to purchase a device.

 Device options are always changing but some guidelines are: